ORANGE

 Navigate through an ORANGE geometry on a single thread.

-• at any time, set_dir , but then must do find_next_step before any move or cross action above
+At any time, set_dir may be called, but then find_next_step must again be called before any subsequent move or cross action above .

 The main point is that find_next_step depends on the current straight-line direction, move_to_boundary and move_internal (with a step length) depends on that distance, and cross_boundary depends on being on the boundary with a knowledge of the post-boundary state.

-move_internal with a position should depend on the safety distance but that’s not yet implemented.
+move_internal with a position should depend on the safety distance, but that check is not yet implemented.